tronprotocol/tronwallet-adapter/README.md

 ## Which package should developers use ?

 It's recommended to use `@tronweb3/tronwallet-adapter-react-hooks` or `@tronweb3/tronwallet-adapter-react-ui` for developing easily.
+There are also out-of-box libraries for Vue: `@tronweb3/tronwallet-adapter-vue-hooks` and `@tronweb3/tronwallet-adapter-vue-ui`.

 If you don't want to customize your UI components and just want to accomplish functions rapidly, you can use components of `@tronweb3/tronwallet-adapter-react-ui` such as `WalletActionButton`.
 Its out-of-the-box components will help you `select/connect` the wallet and manage the wallet state.